tempertemper/sublime-text/README.md

 + Theme - Spacegray
 + TypeScript

 ## Preferences, etc.

-For preferences, see `Preferences.sublime-settings` in this repo, located at `~/Library/Application Support/Sublime Text 3/Packages/User/Preferences.sublime-settings`
+For preferences, see `Preferences.sublime-settings` in this repo, located at `~/Library/Application Support/Sublime Text 3/Packages/User/`

-For keybindings, see `Default (OSX).sublime-keymap` in this repo, located at `~/Library/Application Support/Sublime Text 3/Packages/User/Default (OSX).sublime-keymap`
+For keybindings, see `Default (OSX).sublime-keymap` in this repo, located at `~/Library/Application Support/Sublime Text 3/Packages/User/`

 ## Package config